-of a constant forecast error covariance matrix, \mathbf{P}0^f for the analysis.
+- 15 temperature anomaly underneath.
+This pattern is found regularly under ridges when applying method 1.
+This is due to the use of a constant forecast error covariance matrix, \mathbf{P}0^f for the analysis.
 This constant matrix does not take into account the specifics of the dynamics under a ridge, where the positive anomaly is generally shallow.
-We do not observe this detrimental effect in the EnKF assimilations, where we compute the forecast error covariance matrix \mathbf{P}k^f at each analysis time from the forecast ensemble.

-- 5 All three assimilations reconstruct the subductions and predict accurately the bending direction of slabs at the base of the model.
+We do not observe this detrimental effect in the EnKF assimilations, where we compute the forecast error covariance matrix \mathbf{P}k^f at each analysis time from the forecast ensemble. - All three assimilations reconstruct the subductions and predict accurately the bending direction of slabs at the base of the model.
 Method 1 tends to underestimate the amplitude of the negative temperature anomalies whereas both EnKF assimilations overestimate them.
 This is especially noteworthy for the bottom left subduction.
 Moreover, the estimated slabs are wider than the true slabs.
-However, we note two arguments in favor of the EnKF: first, the estimation of the slab improves when the size of the ensemble increases and second, the local standard deviations of the ensemble indicates that the estimation in this part of - 10 the domain is less accurate.
+However, we note two arguments in favor of the EnKF: first, the estimation of the slab improves when the size of the ensemble increases and second, the local standard deviations of the ensemble indicates that the estimation in this part of - 25 the domain is less accurate.

 Both EnKF288 and EnKF96 solutions do not show any plume at the base of the mantle.
 However, the ensemble spread shows a greater uncertainty on the places where plumes occur.
 Method 1 predicts the approximate location of all plumes, but their geometry is not accurate.
 Method 1 provides only one estimate of the temperature field.
 In this evolution, the plumes are allowed to develop.
 EnKF96 and EnKF288 provide an ensemble of states.
-Each state develops plumes at different locations

-15 and their averages show only a slightly hotter anomaly over a wide area of possible location for the plumes, as we showed earlier in Fig. 5 for another assimilation.
+Each state develops plumes at different locations and their averages show only a slightly hotter anomaly over a wide area of possible location for the plumes, as we showed earlier in Fig. 5 for another assimilation.

-To illustrate how different flow structures are reconstructed, we represent plot on Fig. 11 the evolution of temperature through time of the ensemble members of time evolution of the EnKF288 at points on the same vertical for ensemble surface, mid-domain and bottom temperature at the longitude of a) a subduction, b) a plume, c) a ridge initiation and d) a stable falls within the range of values predicted by the ensemble for all geodynamical contexts and all depths.
+To illustrate how different flow structures are reconstructed, we plot on Fig. 11 the time evolution of the EnKF288 ensemble surface, mid-domain and bottom temperature at the longitude of a) a subduction, b) a plume, c) a ridge initiation and d) a stable ridge.
+Figure 10 shows the location of these geodynamical features on the true temperature field.
+We plot the temperature